wandb/docs/docs/guides/integrations/huggingface.md

 ### 2) Name the project

-A [Project](../app/pages/project-page.md) is where all of the charts, data, and models logged from related runs are stored.
+A W&B Project is where all of the charts, data, and models logged from related runs are stored.
 Naming your project helps you organize your work and keep all the information about a single project in one place.

 To add a run to a project simply set the `WANDB_PROJECT` environment variable to the name of your project.
 The `WandbCallback` will pick up this project name environment variable and use it when setting up your run.